VladimirMakaev/cqrs-journey-doc/Journey_03_OrdersBC.markdown

 **ConferenceId**, and **State** were all marked as virtual.
 The following conversation between two developers explores this decision.

-> *Developer #1:* I'm really convinced you should not make the
+> *Developer 1:* I'm really convinced you should not make the
 > property virtual, except if required by the ORM.
 If this is just for
-> testing purpose, entities and aggregate roots should never be tested
+> testing purposes, entities and aggregate roots should never be tested
 > using mocking.
 If you need mocking to test your entities, this is a
 > clear smell that something is wrong in the design.

-> *Developer #2:* I prefer to be open and extensible by default.
+> *Developer 2:* I prefer to be open and extensible by default.
 You
 > never know what needs may arise in the future, and making things
 > virtual is hardly a cost.
 This is certainly controversial and a bit
 > non-standard in .NET, but I think it's OK.
 We may only need virtuals
 > on lazy-loaded collections.

-> *Developer #1:* Since CQRS usually make the need for lazy load
+> *Developer 1:* Since CQRS usually makes the need for lazy load
-> vanish you should not need it either.
+> vanish, you should not need it either.
 This leads to even simpler code.

-> *Developer #2:* CQRS does not dictate usage of ES, so if you're
+> *Developer 2:* CQRS does not dictate usage of event sourcing (ES), so if you're
 > using an aggregate root that contains an object graph, you'd need that
 > anyway, right?

-> *Developer #1:* This is not about ES, it's about DDD.
+> *Developer 1:* This is not about ES, it's about DDD.
 When your
-> aggregate boundaries are right, you don't need delay load.
+> aggregate boundaries are right, you don't need delay loading.

-> *Developer #2:* To be clear, the aggregate boundary is here to group
+> *Developer 2:* To be clear, the aggregate boundary is here to group
 > things that should change together for reasons of consistency.
 A lazy
 > load would indicate that things that have been grouped together don't
-> really need this grouping?
+> really need this grouping.

-> *Developer #1:* I agree.
+> *Developer 1:* I agree.
 I have found that lazy-loading in the
 > command side means I have it modeled wrong.
 If I don't need the value
 > in the command side, then it shouldn't be there.
 In addition, I
 > dislike virtuals unless they have an intended purpose (or some
-> artificial requirement from an ORM).
+> artificial requirement from an object-relational mapping (ORM) tool).
 In my opinion, it violates the
 > Open-Closed principle: you have opened yourself up for modification in
 > a variety of ways that may or may not be intended and where the
 > repercussions might not be immediately discoverable, if at all.

-> *Developer #2:* Our **Order** aggregate in the model has a list of
+> *Developer 2:* Our **Order** aggregate in the model has a list of
 > **Order Items**.
 Surely we don't need to load the lines to mark it as
 > Booked?
 Do we have it modeled wrong there?

-> *Developer #1:* Is the list of **Order Items** that long?
+> *Developer 1:* Is the list of **Order Items** that long?
 If it is,
-> the modeling is maybe wrong because you don't necessarily need
+> the modeling may be wrong because you don't necessarily need
 > transactionality at that level.
-Often, doing a late roundtrip to get
+Often, doing a late round trip to get
-> and update **Order Items** can be more costly that loading them
+> and updated **Order Items** can be more costly that loading them
-> upfront: you should evaluate the usual size of the collection and do
+> up front: you should evaluate the usual size of the collection and do
 > some performance measurement.
 Make it simple first, optimize if
 > needed.